itzmeanjan/lenz/README.md

 Not enough non-option arguments: got 0, need at least 1
 ```

-> Please use tool's help option for getting more info related to support commands.
+> Please use tool's help option for getting more info related to supported commands.

 ### show peers by magnet link ( lm )